-- (b) Assume that you have the value OxFOCA in LATA.
-You are trying to get the latch to contain the value OxAAAA.
+- (b) Assume that you have the value 0xF0CA in LATA.
+You are trying to get the latch to contain the value 0xAAAA.
 What are the two lines of C code that write to the LATASET and LATACLR addresses to accomplish this?
 What value do you write to the LATAINV address to accomplish the same thing? - (c) MPLAB X has some very useful tools for exploring the files that your project includes.
 Clicking Window→Classes from the top menu will bring up a listing of all classes, functions, structs, macros, and constants that are available for your use.
 As described in detail at http://hades.mech.northwestern.edu/index.php/NU32:A_Detailed_Look_at_Programming_the_PIC32_on_the_NU32 the inclusion of plib.h at the top of this simple file actually includes many .c, .h, and .o files written by Microchip that define all of the SFRs, the addresses of the SFRs, the macros to interface with the PIC, and much more.
 The Classes window provides a convenient interface to all of these files.
 Using this window, what file defines the struct we are using when we type LATAbits.LATA5? - (d) We can roughly estimate the time that a given function or chunk of code will take to run by analyzing the assembly code.
 The architecture of the PIC32 is such that most instructions can be executed in a single clock cycle.
+Modify the for loop in the delay function, so that it stops after 10,000 iterations.
 Looking at the disassembly for the delay() function, find the line that looks something like:

-'''

-9D0080B0 AFC00000 SW ZERO, o(S8) located just below the C line for (j=0;j<10000;j++).
-Now find the line 9D0080D0 00000000 NOP
+9D0080B0 AFC00000 SW ZERO, 0(S8)

-'''

-just above the "}" that closes the for loop.
+located just below the C line for (j=0; j<10000; j++).
+Now find the line just above the "}" that closes the for loop.
 How many lines of assembly code are there between these two lines?
 Each of these assembly lines gets executed once for a single pass through the for loop.
 Knowing that our CPU runs at 80MHz, how long does a single pass through the for loop take?
 Using this number, at approximately what frequency should the lights be toggling?
-Looking at the running program, does your estimate seem reasonable?

-(e) Modify the C code in this simple program to make pin AO a digital output.
-Then add lines above and below the call to delay() that allow you to toggle the logic level that pin AO has.
+Looking at the running program, does your estimate seem reasonable? (e) Modify the C code in this simple program to make pin A0 a digital output.
+Then add lines above and below the call to delay() that allow you to toggle the logic level that pin A0 has.
+If you haven't yet, modify the for loop in the delay function, so that it stops after 10,000 iterations.
 Now with your NUScope, calculate the time that the delay loop takes.
 This is a useful trick to time how long your functions are taking.
 How long is delay?
 How far off was your estimate?